Last updated on April 2nd, 2018 at 11:15 am

 Our Travel Experts pick the Top 5 things Peru is Famous for.

 What makes Peru Famous?
 When we talk about what makes Peru famous, the first destination that comes to mind is, of course, Machu Picchu.
 One of the New Seven Wonders of the World, Machu Picchu is one of the most desired destinations on everybody’s bucket list.
 However, there is so much more this vibrant and diverse country has to offer.
 For many years, Peru has managed to attract travelers from all around the world due to its rich history and culture.

 But what else is Peru famous for?
 Make your guess now as to what you think Peru is known for!

-Get ready as we recap the Top 5 Things Peru is Famous For!
+Get ready as we recap the What is Peru Famous for?

 Ceviche is #5 on our list of what Peru is famous for!
 Peru is quickly becoming a destination for food and drink enthusiasts.
 This country is famous worldwide for its lip-smacking seafood.
 Ceviche is one of the most popular dishes.
 Made with marinated raw fish in lime juice, served with onions, toasted corns and side dish made with fried potatoes, this entree is sure to become your next favorite ‘must-see’s’ while you are in Peru.

 If you cant wait until your next Peru vacation to try out our some authentic Ceviche, here is a recipe you can try at home!